Brassica rapa: crop-types

 Estimating and predicting non-linear developmental phenotypes

 Developmental and growth processes are typically continuous and often follow non-linear trajectories.
 However, phenotypic data collected over developmental time are necessarily discrete.
-We use Function Valued Trait (FVT) modeling to estimate trait parameters that describe non-linear developmental phenotypes and uncovered independent genentic modules for change in leaf size vs. shape (Baker et al, 2015).
-In the Baker lab, we have demonstrated that Bayesian approaches outperform frequentist FVT trait estimation.
-We have also developed hierarchical Bayesian models that incorporate photosynthetic capacity as a cofactor, thereby factoring out genotype-specific differences in carbon availability and exposing the core developmental genetic networks responsible for organ growth (in collaboration with the Welch lab at Kanasas State and the Weinig Lab at the University of Wyoming).
+We use Function Valued Trait (FVT) modeling to estimate trait parameters that describe non-linear developmental phenotypes and uncovered independent genetic modules for change in leaf size vs. shape (Baker et al, 2015).
+In the Baker lab, we have demonstrated that Bayesian approaches outperform frequentist FVT trait estimation (Baker et al, 2018a).
+We have also developed hierarchical Bayesian models that incorporate photosynthetic capacity as a cofactor, thereby factoring out genotype-specific differences in carbon availability and exposing the core developmental genetic networks responsible for organ growth (in collaboration with the Welch lab at Kansas State and the Weinig Lab at the University of Wyoming).
 We answer questions about growth phenotypes using quantitative genetics: are there trade-offs between growth rates and final sizes?
 Are shape and size genetically correlated?
 Are there differences in environmental sensitivity (phenotypic plasticity) among growth traits compared to final sizes?
 Can we detect signatures of selection on development itself (growth rates) or just fully developed structures?
-What is the genomic architecture of growth rates, and does quantifying the underlying developmental dynamics allow for increased information about the genomic architecture of an organ’s final size (Baker et al, in review) ?
-We use this information, in conjunction with a transcriptomic approach to expression QTL mapping and gene expression network construction (in collaboration with the Maloof lab at U.C.
-Davis) to build models that can predict growth phenotypes based on genetic information (Baker et al, in prep).
+What is the genomic architecture of growth rates, and does quantifying the underlying developmental dynamics allow for increased information about the genomic architecture of an organ’s final size (Baker et al, 2015)?
+In conjunction with a transcriptomic approach to expression QTL mapping and gene expression network construction (in collaboration with the Maloof lab at U.C.
+Davis) build models that can predict growth phenotypes based on genetic information (Baker et al, 2018b and Baker et al, 2019).